WG-Forge/Tank-Predators/README.md

 # Tank-Predators

 ## How to start the game:
-Run PlayerSession.py, which will create one player thread that will do random movement with game map shown Player needs to add its name and the session will be started on preordered game name
+Run PlayerSession.py, enter your name and you will join preordered session.
+You can change session parameters in PlayerSession.login method.

-## Current version(Stage III):
+## Current version(finished Stage III):

+#### Game Logic:
+* Random choice between shooting at random opponent in range and random movement on the map

 #### Game map interface:
-* White color squares are empty
+* White color tiles are empty
-* Green color squares are the central base
+* Green color tiles are the central base
+* Gray color tiles are obstacles
-* Other colors are tanks of the teams, each their own color
+* Other colors are tanks of the teams, each their own color (orange, purple and blue)

-#### Game logic:
+#### Game mechanics:
-* Random tank movement with guaranteed legal moves
+* Tank movement with guaranteed legal moves
-* Information about all tanks classes, movement depending on the class type
+* Tank shooting with rule of neutrality and different range of shooting depending on the tank type

 #### Server connection:
 * ServerConnection.py which works as a Request handler between client(player) and server(wargaming forge)